drewmitchner/F1_Race_And_Fantasy_Predictions/README.md

 ## Table of Contents
 1. Overview
 2. Dependencies
-3. Methodology
+3. Methodology & Results
-4. Results
-5. Further Work
+4. Further Work

 ## 1. Overview
 This project uses historical F1 data from the F1db page (Citation needed) to build prediction models for Formula 1 races and fantasy game.
 Historic data is pre-processed, analyzed, and various prediction models are attempted with the best performing XGBoost model selected for further predictions.
 Individual driver predictions are pitted against each other using Monte-Carlo method to simulate each Grand Prix 500+ times.
 The race place probabilities of the Monte-Carlo are translated into predicted F1 Fantasy points, and Linear Programming is used to build an optimal F1 Fantasy team within a given budget.